-We want our Reimagine grants to highlight and encourage reflection of the work museums and galleries do.
+We want our Reimagine grants to showcase the vital role that museums and galleries play in society.
 We will work with you when planning press announcements and promote news connected with your project through our communications channels.

-Please contact Zosia Gamgee, Communications Manager, on zgamgee@artfund.org to coordinate plans.
+Please contact Zosia Gamgee, Communications Manager, on ZGamgee@artfund.org to coordinate plans.